Growing up in an overcrowded house, James had a difficult childhood.

 I had just applied for Universal Credit, but there was a five week waiting period.
 I had this new place to live and nothing to put in it.

-The housing department referred James to The Welcome Centre, where Cath, Advice, Guidance and Support Manager at The Welcome Centre worked through the issues he faced.
+The housing department referred James to The Welcome Centre, where our Advice, Guidance and Support Manager worked through the issues he faced.

 To start with, the priority was to make sure he had food.
 Whilst he was still in the B&B we gave him food parcels he could eat in his room.
 There was nowhere to cook so he could never make a hot meal.
 Then we looked at what we could do for him next.

 James missed a lot of school during his childhood and so wanted to improve his skills.
-With help from Cath, he joined a literacy and numeracy course at Paddock community centre.
+With help from our Advice team, he joined a literacy and numeracy course at Paddock community centre.

 James is grateful for the support of The Welcome Centre.
 He is now living in his new flat and has managed to make it more homely with some more furniture.